 Given how wedding traditions change and evolve over the course of time, it can be confusing for some couples to decide which ring goes on the finger first once they’re married.
 Does the engagement ring go on first, or does the wedding band go on first?
 Do you wear the wedding rings on the same finger, or wear one ring on each hand?
 Does the wedding band have to match and does the wedding band come with the engagement ring?

 These are all great questions and the short answer is that there’s honestly no wrong way or right way to any of those questions, only traditions and non-traditions, and which camp you happen to fall into.
 Beyond which comes first, some also wonder whether the rings should be worn on the left ring finger or the right ring finger.

 Plus, there is so much information available today it’s mind-boggling, with much of that information competing with itself or contradicting itself.
 This makes decision-making challenging, to say the least!
 Talk about information overload and analysis paralysis.
 It’s no wonder couples find themselves baffled.

 Of course, if and when you add any additional rings into the mix later down the road, such as infinity rings, the decision-making process can become even hairier.
 Some couples like to give infinity or eternity rings to mark marital milestones, like the date of their 10th anniversary or the birthdate of their first child.
 Confused yet?
 We are too.
-Keep reading as we try to shed a little more light on what goes first; simple wedding band or engagement ring?
+Keep reading as we try to shed a little more light on what goes first; classic wedding band or engagement ring?

 History and Ancient Traditions